gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 > Metal is a modern, tightly integrated graphics and compute API coupled with a powerful shading language that is designed and optimized for Apple platforms.
 Its low-overhead model gives you direct control over each task the GPU performs, enabling you to maximize the efficiency of your graphics and compute software.
 Metal also includes an unparalleled suite of GPU profiling and debugging tools to help you improve performance and graphics quality.

 I will not focus too much on the intristics of Metal in this article, however will mention that the API is mature, well documented and with plenty of tutorials and examples.
 I personally find it **very nice** to work with.
+If this is your first time reading about it and you want to learn it I suggest you read [this book](https://www.kodeco.com/books/metal-by-tutorials/v4.0).
 It is more explicit than an API such as OpenGL ES, there is more planning involved in setting up your rendering pipeline and rendering frames, but is still very approachable and more beginner friendly then, say, Vulkan or DirectX12.
 Furthermore, Xcode has high quality built-in Metal profiler and debugger that allows for inspecting your GPU workloads and your shader inputs, code and outputs.

 ### Compositor Services

 Compositor Services is a visionOS-specific API that bridges your SwiftUI code with your Metal rendering engine.
-In other words, it allows you to render directly via your custom Metal renderer to the Apple Vision displays, which include separate displays for the left and right eye.
+It enables you to encode and submit drawing commands directly to the Apple Vision displays, which include separate screens for the left and right eye.

 At the app’s initialization, Compositor Services allows us to configure a [`LayerRenderer`](https://developer.apple.com/documentation/compositorservices/layerrenderer) object, created behind the scenes, to handle rendering on Apple Vision throughout the app’s lifecycle.
 This configuration includes texture layouts, pixel formats, foveation settings, and other rendering options.
 If no custom configuration is provided, Compositor Services defaults to standard settings.
-The LayerRenderer also supplies timing information to help manage your app’s rendering loop and deliver frames efficiently.
+The `LayerRenderer` also supplies timing information to help manage your app’s rendering loop and deliver frames efficiently.

 ## Stereoscoping Rendering

+### Creating and configuring a `LayerRenderer`

 In our scene creation code, we need to pass a type that adopts `CompositorLayerConfiguration` as a parameter to our scene content.
 The system will then use that configuration to create a `LayerRenderer` that will hold information such as the pixel formats of the final color and depth buffers, how the textures used to present the rendered content to Apple Vision's displays are organised, whether foveation is enabled and so on.
 Here is some boilerplate code: